omn0mn0m/Spoiler-chan/README.md

 ```

 ## Commands
+### Everyone
-- `!spoiler Tag for your spoiler` - Uploads the image attachment for the message as a spoiler (useful for mobile)
+- `s!tag Text warning to go with your spoiler` - Uploads the image attachment for the message as a spoiler (useful for mobile)

+### Mods
+- `s!spoiler add Spoiler Series` - Adds a new spoiler to watch for